-All communications regarding grievances shall be copied to the University's Contract Administrator and the Union President and/or his or her designee.
+All communications regarding grievances shall be copied to the University's Contract Administrator and the United Academics President and/or his or her designee.
 The parties shall promptly inform each other in writing should there be a change in the designated recipient.

-If an individual faculty member files a grievance, the University shall inform the Union within two (2) days of such filing and shall send a copy of the grievance to United Academics within five (5) days.
+If an individual faculty member files a grievance, the University shall inform United Academics within two (2) days of such filing and shall send a copy of the grievance to United Academics within five (5) days.